OpenEvalProject/evals/manuscripts/elife-97865/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02rx3b187 CNRS, Université Grenoble Alpes, CEA, UMR5075, Institut de Biologie Structurale Grenoble France
+1. CNRS, Université Grenoble Alpes, CEA, UMR5075, Institut de Biologie Structurale Grenoble France ([ROR:02rx3b187](https://ror.org/02rx3b187))
 2. CHU Grenoble Alpes Grenoble France
-3. https://ror.org/057q4rt57 Program in Molecular Medicine, The Hospital for Sick Children Research Institute Toronto Canada
+3. Program in Molecular Medicine, The Hospital for Sick Children Research Institute Toronto Canada ([ROR:057q4rt57](https://ror.org/057q4rt57))
-4. https://ror.org/03dbr7087 Department of Biochemistry, University of Toronto Toronto Canada
+4. Department of Biochemistry, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-5. https://ror.org/05wg1m734 Department of Medical Microbiology, Radboud University Medical Center Nijmegen Netherlands
+5. Department of Medical Microbiology, Radboud University Medical Center Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-6. https://ror.org/050xscb48 TropIQ Health Sciences Nijmegen Netherlands
+6. TropIQ Health Sciences Nijmegen Netherlands ([ROR:050xscb48](https://ror.org/050xscb48))
-7. https://ror.org/00a0jsq62 Department of Immunology and Infection, London School of Hygiene and Tropical Medicine London United Kingdom
+7. Department of Immunology and Infection, London School of Hygiene and Tropical Medicine London United Kingdom ([ROR:00a0jsq62](https://ror.org/00a0jsq62))
 8. Center for Vaccine Innovation and Access, PATH Washington D.C.
 United States
-9. https://ror.org/03dbr7087 Department of Immunology, University of Toronto Toronto Canada
+9. Department of Immunology, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))

 † Corresponding author

 ## Abstract

-Circulating sexual stages of Plasmodium falciparum (Pf ) can be transmitted from humans to mosquitoes, thereby furthering the spread of malaria in the population.
+Circulating sexual stages of Plasmodium falciparum (Pf) can be transmitted from humans to mosquitoes, thereby furthering the spread of malaria in the population.
 It is well established that antibodies can efficiently block parasite transmission.
 In search for naturally acquired antibodies targets on sexual stages, we established an efficient method for target-agnostic single B cell activation followed by high-throughput selection of human monoclonal antibodies (mAbs) reactive to sexual stages of Pf in the form of gametes and gametocyte extracts.
 We isolated mAbs reactive against a range of Pf proteins including well-established targets Pfs48/45 and Pfs230.
 One mAb, B1E11K, was cross-reactive to various proteins containing glutamate-rich repetitive elements expressed at different stages of the parasite life cycle.
 A crystal structure of two B1E11K Fab domains in complex with its main antigen, RESA, expressed on asexual blood stages, showed binding of B1E11K to a repeating epitope motif in a head-to-head conformation engaging in affinity-matured homotypic interactions.
 Thus, this mode of recognition of Pf proteins, previously described only for Pf circumsporozoite protein (PfCSP), extends to other repeats expressed across various stages.
-The findings augment our understanding of immune-pathogen interactions to repeating elements of the Plasmodium parasite proteome and underscore the potential of the novel mAb identification method used to provide new insights into the natural humoral immune response against Pf .
+The findings augment our understanding of immune-pathogen interactions to repeating elements of the Plasmodium parasite proteome and underscore the potential of the novel mAb identification method used to provide new insights into the natural humoral immune response against Pf.

 ## Introduction